JvanKatwijk/qt-dab/README.md

 ![Qt-DAB terminal DAB](/qt-dab-terminal-dab.png?raw=true)

-For those who are nostalgic to the era of nice wooden radios with glowing tubes, a program exists - for the Pluto - to receive DAB and transmit a selected service in FM stereo with the "dynamic label" sent as RDS.
+For those who are nostalgic to the era of nice wooden radios with glowing tubes, Qt-DAB can be configured such that - using the Adalm Pluto as device - the audio of a selected service is transmitted on a user specified frequency in FM stereo with the "dynamic label" sent as RDS.

 ------------------------------------------------------------------
 Features